queencitycyber/nexporter/README.md

 ### Getting started

-Point nexporter at your Nessus instance and it will export all scans as `csv` and transform them into a `sqlite` database Optionally, pass the `--serve` argument and you'll have a local webserver to explore the data
+Point nexporter at your Nessus instance and it will export all scans as `csv` and transform them into a `sqlite` database.
+Optionally, pass the `--serve` argument and you'll have a local webserver to explore the data.

 ### Example Usage